andreav/swgit/doc/readme/_build/text/readme.mailcfg.txt

 Mail server can be local or remote.In the latter case, ssh user/addr must be provided.

-   Note: For push mail delivery, 'to' field will be choosed among:
+   Note: For push mail delivery, 'to' field will be choosen among:

         1. git config --get --local user.email
         2. git config --get --global user.email